Beth Chatto: A profile of the renowned plantswoman and writer

-We are much saddened by the death this week of the acclaimed gardener, writer and plantswoman Beth Chatto OBE VMH, who died at the age of 94.
-Her garden in Essex and numerous books have inspire many – and continue to do so.
-In memory of her amazing life and work, we wanted to share this interview between Beth Chatto and then editor Rosie Atkins from an early issue of Gardens Illustrated
+The acclaimed gardener, writer and plantswoman Beth Chatto OBE VMH, died in 2018 at the age of 94.
+Her garden in Essex and numerous books have inspired many – and continue to do so.
+In memory of her amazing life and work, we share this interview between Beth Chatto and then editor Rosie Atkins from a 1997 issue of Gardens Illustrated.

 Beth Chatto is described as England's most influential plantswoman, but unlike her plants, it is not so easy to put a label on her.
 Her style of gardening, based on working with nature, has been strongly influenced by the man she has been married to for 54 years, Andrew Chatto, who has made a life-long study of plant ecology.